UKCloud/documentation/index.md

-# UKCloud Knowledge Centre Articles
+# UKCloud Knowledge Centre

-Welcome to UKCloud
+Welcome to the UKCloud Knowledge Centre where you can find articles to help you understand and work with our platform